brymck/rupee/README.md

 This is just a simple benchmark I ran on my own laptop, where I value a simple call option with Black-Scholes one million times.
-You can test the same on yours with rake, but in any case it makes the point that for the mathematical side of finance a native extension in C/C++ has substantial benefits:
+You can test the same on yours with rake, but in any case it makes the point that for the mathematical side of finance a native extension has substantial benefits:

     rake benchmark:black_scholes